7 Steps for a Highly Effective HR Audit

 Your research needs to include industry benchmarks and best practices for your size of organization.
 It’s important to know metrics and other factors, including information such as HR to employee rations, that will help make recommendations in later steps.

 Once you have gathered and evaluated the data, document your current state, gaps, and findings into a summary report.
 In this report, create a prioritized list of the actions that need to be addressed, the actions to be taken, the anticipated timeline, costs, and the desired outcomes that will result.

 Schedule time with senior leadership to review your findings, recommendations, and gaps.
 This is the time to discuss the strategic changes you’ve researched and identified, so be prepared to talk about how this will transform your organization.
 Focus on how your initiatives will help the company become more efficient, streamline/improve process, or augment administrative costs.

 Once you have direction and buy-in from senior leadership, it’s time to formulate an action plan to execute upon the proposed changes.
 It’s a best practice to carefully consider the available resources and timeframe it will take and ensure the plan is realistic and achievable.

 For more information about conducting an HR Audit, contact me to learn more about Willory’s audit services.

-One Response to “7 Steps for a Highly Effective HR Audit”
+2 Responses to “7 Steps for a Highly Effective HR Audit”